aoksy1/WebCrawler-Clean-Code/README.md

 Allows the user to crawl and translate two websites simultaneously, by running the code on two threads.
 Implemented error handling as to avoid crashes on simple input issues.

-User should run the main method and follow the instructions in the console to succesfuly use the programm
+User should run the main method in the Driver class and follow the instructions in the console to succesfuly use the programm.
+Testing should be done the same way as in previous versions.